-From there, we become involved in master planning and building design for Defence precincts such as the Canberra Russel complex, and now a quarter of a century later NDY is working with Defence on projects ranging from medical centres to simulators for the Hawk lead in-fighters.
+From there, we become involved in masterplanning and building design for Defence precincts such as the Canberra Russel complex.
+Now, a quarter of a century later, NDY is working with Defence on projects ranging from medical centres to ground facilities in support of the new Battlefield Airlifters.

-In March 2014, the final Single LEAP Stage II site at Robertson Barracks in the Northern Territory was accepted.
+In March 2014 the final Single LEAP Stage II site at Robertson Barracks in the Northern Territory was accepted.
 The $900M national project was designed to raise the standard of single living in accommodation across Australia to come into line with community standards, enabling Defence to attract and retain personnel to provide the strength and capability to defend our country.

 NDY is actively involved in ongoing works at bases across Australia, and we have created a specialist Defence group including representatives in each Australian NDY office.
 We have developed a range of Defence-specific project delivery and design guides capturing the DEQMS policies and standards, and the lessons we have learnt.

-Every NDY Defence project is led by personnel with Defence specific experience, and the NDY Defence group creates a project specific delivery plan and reviews every report and deliverable before issue.
+Every NDY Defence project is led by personnel with Defence specific experience, and the NDY Defence group creates a project specific delivery plan, and reviews every report and deliverable before issue.

 A key to our success is understanding that Defence projects are rarely about a building or infrastructure item, but are driven by a strategic need or capability.
-By making sure we understand both the specific capability requirements of each project, as well as maintaining our knowledge of long term strategic goals such as the redistribution of personal as reported in the Defence Posture Review, we are able to able to better understand project requirements and assist in scoping design to accommodate future needs.
+By making sure we understand both the specific capability requirements of each project, as well as maintaining our knowledge of long term strategic goals such as the redistribution of personnel as reported in the Defence Posture Review, we are able to able to better understand project requirements and assist in scoping design to accommodate future needs.